DirecTV Disney Blackout: Networks Restored with Deal Reached

 (Image credit: Getty Images)

-The clash between DirecTV and Disney turned messy last weekend.
-In one corner, DirecTV, the US’s third-largest pay TV provider, and in the other corner, the ultimate media giant, locked in a dispute over the terms of a new distribution deal for Disney-owned content.
+DirecTV and Disney had a face-off this month, and while it's now resolved, it wasn't without its impacts.
+In one corner, DirecTV, the U.S.’s third-largest pay TV provider, and in the other corner, the ultimate media giant, locked in a dispute over the terms of a new distribution deal for Disney-owned content.

-The companies failed to resolve their differences before DirecTV’s rights to carry ESPN, ABC and other Disney-owned programming expired, which meant some channels went dark on Sunday night — part-way through the US Open tennis tournament and just as NFL and college football seasons were getting underway.
+The companies failed to resolve their differences before DirecTV’s rights to carry ESPN, ABC and other Disney-owned programming expired, which meant some channels went dark at the start of September — part-way through the US Open tennis tournament and just as NFL and college football seasons were getting underway.

 Subscribe to Kiplinger’s Personal Finance